biodiversitydata-se/image-service/sbdi/README.md

 ### Database and search index
 An empty database will be created the first time the application starts.
 You can then export the database from production and import it.

+You can also copy the actual images from production and put them in `/data/image-service/store`.

 ## Usage
 Run locally:
 ```